dvidos/handcrafted-os/readme.md

 ### things to do

+* take a look at levex/osdev in github for good ideas and PCI/ATA/EXT2 drivers
 * improve the headers in the kernel, put them in a single folder, with whatever public interface they will contain.
 * good implementation of a circular buffer, with both reading and writing pointers